rhyous/EntityAnywhere/README.md

-# WebFramework
+# Entity Anywhere
+A new API for Business

-A web framework that uses one microservice per entity.
+What is EntityAnywhere?
+It is a web framework that uses one microservice per entity.

-This idea came from looking at the idea of object-oriented development, objects being an Enitity, how entities are used in an ORM (such as Entity Framework) but not necessarily being for an RDBMS, but instead use the idea of a WebServices for entities, each with a decoupled Repository.
+In many environments, your could have entities that come from various different places: cloud service, different databases, files, etc. What if you could create in minutesan authentication-ready REST API with Create, Read, Update Delete (CRUD) (and granual *authorization) for all the spread out entities in your environment.
+That is the solution Entity Anywhere exists to provide.

+How did this API come about?
+Well, after using Entity Framework, it came to my attention that boiler plate code doesn't end with the entity to database code.
+Boilerplate code includes almost all REST/CRUD/Authentication/Authorization code.
+The only coding that should be needed is
+1. Defining an entity.
+2. Providing UI interactions beyond CRUD.

+## Getting Started

+1. Check out the source code.

+2. Build and Run.
+You have many common Entities built-in.

-Adding an Entity
+### Adding an Entity

 In the instructions below.
 Replace $Entity wth the name of your entity.
 For example, if your entity is "User" replace $Entity with User.